rakeshjoshi4/SQL-Sales-EDA/README.md

 ## Features

-- **Database Exploration**: Understanding the structure of tables and columns.
+* Database Exploration: Understanding the structure of tables and columns.
-- **Dimension Exploration**: Analyzing categorical data like countries and product categories.
+* Dimension Exploration: Analyzing categorical data like countries and product categories.
-- **Date Range Analysis**: Identifying temporal patterns in sales and customer demographics.
+* Date Range Analysis: Identifying temporal patterns in sales and customer demographics.
-- **Measures Exploration**: Calculating key business metrics such as total sales and average price.
+* Measures Exploration: Calculating key business metrics such as total sales and average price.
-- **Magnitude Analysis**: Aggregating data by dimensions like country and category.
+* Magnitude Analysis: Aggregating data by dimensions like country and category.
-- **Ranking Analysis**: Identifying top-performing products and customers.
+* Ranking Analysis: Identifying top-performing products and customers.

 ## Dataset Description